-When someone uses cocaine it causes their pupils to dilate (get larger).
-This is a sign they have used but not that they are addicted.
+When someone uses cocaine it can cause their pupils to dilate, which means they get larger.
+This can be a sign they have used cocaine but it does not necessarily mean that they are addicted.

-Runny nose is one of the symptoms of cocaine addiction.
-Cocaine is often snorted into the nasal cavities and lungs.
-The body sees the cocaine powder as a foreign substance and tries to expel it with nasal mucus.
-This causes the nose to run.
+A runny nose is one of the symptoms of cocaine addiction.
+There can be many different reasons why somebody has a runny nose frequently, but due to the way cocaine is consumed, this can also be a sign of regular usage.
+Cocaine is often snorted through the nose, and the body sees the cocaine as a foreign substance and tries to expel it with nasal mucus; this then causes the nose to run.

 The mental health effects of cocaine addiction and use include sudden mood swings, irritability and lack of concentration.
 When someone enters cocaine withdrawal they may also experience depression, lethargy and a lack of enthusiasm.
 These psychological symptoms can become worse with prolonged cocaine addiction.

 If you are struggling with cocaine addiction or know someone who is, contact our experts today.
-They have helped hundreds of people who struggle with drug abuse and can help you spot the signs and symptoms that you may have a problem.
-Help Me Stop can also offer addiction treatment both online and in-person cor cocaine abuse.
+We have helped hundreds of people that have struggled with drug abuse and we can help you spot the signs and symptoms.
+Help Me Stop is a drug rehab centre, and we can offer treatment both online and in-person for cocaine addiction.

 Frequently Asked Questions